The Story of The Butterfly Lovers

 The Butterfly Lovers' Violin Concerto is one of the most famous works of Chinese music and certainly one of the most famous outside of China.
 It is an orchestral adaptation of an ancient legend, the Butterfly Lovers.
 Written for the western style orchestra, it features a solo violin played using some Chinese techniques.

-classical music.
+Traditional Chinese composers often write in a different tonal system than western classical music.
 As a result, this can make the music sound constantly out of tune to some Western ears.
 The Butterfly Lover's Violin Concerto is written in the familiar western tonal system, but it utilizes many Chinese melodies, chord structures and patterns.
 This makes the Butterfly Lovers' more accessible than other Chinese works, such as the also famous Yellow River Piano Concerto.

-Shanghai Conservatory of Music.
+The Butterfly Lovers Violin Concerto was written by two Chinese composers, He Zhanhao and Chen Gang in 1959 while they were students at the Shanghai Conservatory of Music.
 The music did not acquire popularity before the late 1970s, when China loosened its restrictions after the Cultural Revolution.
 Once released from censorship, it became an embodiment of China in transition.
 Today it is popular and is slated as part of the Olympics celebrations in 2008.
 The work is also a common feature in figure skating and in concert halls worldwide.
 This concerto is now often performed with Chinese instruments playing the violin part.
 This requires some changes to the orchestration, since the guzheng can play arpeggios that were in the harp part in the original concerto.

 No comments: